rohit-lakhanpal/movie-collection/readme.md

 ### Pre-requisites
 To deploy the application, we will need to decide the following info
-1. An Azure subscription account (in my case its called 'Subscription 2')
+1. Download and install the Azure CLI toolset (you can get it [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest))
-1. A resource group (in my case i'm creating a new one called 'rg-ause-movie-collection')
+1. A resource group (in my case i'm creating a new one called `rg-ause-movie-collection`)
-1. Deployment location (i'll be deploying to the 'Australia Southeast' data center)
+1. Deployment location (i'll be deploying to the `Australia Southeast` data center)
-1. An App Service Plan & the tier (i'm creating rg-ause-appsvcplan-free in using the free tier)
+1. An App Service Plan & the tier (i'm creating `rg-ause-appsvcplan-free` in using the free tier)
-1. Name of web application (i'm calling it rg-ause-webapp-movie-collection)
+1. Name of web application (i'm calling it `rg-ause-webapp-movie-collection`)
-1. NodeJS version (you can check available runtimes using **az webapp list-runtimes**)
+1. NodeJS version (you can check available runtimes using `az webapp list-runtimes`)

 ### Steps to create the necessary resources
 1. Start by logging in